 With a history dating back to 1958, the Institute is the central hub for global and area studies on campus.
-Its more than 25 centers and programs support innovative multidisciplinary research on specific world regions and pressing global issues; its rigorous academic degree programs promote the study of globalization, international development, global health, and diverse regions of the world.
+Its more than 25 centers and programs support innovative multidisciplinary research on specific world regions and pressing global issues.
+And its rigorous academic degree programs promote the study of globalization, international development, global health, international migration and diverse regions of the world.

 Academic Programs: Global and Area Studies.
-The Institute’s wide variety of interdisciplinary academic programs offer six undergraduate majors, nine undergraduate minors, and three graduate programs.
+The Institute’s wide variety of interdisciplinary academic programs offer six undergraduate majors, ten undergraduate minors and three graduate programs.
 Together, they enroll nearly 1,000 students each year.
-UCLA International Institute alumni — some of whom go on to pursue advanced research and professional degrees — work in the education, government, nonprofit, and business sectors of countries all over the world.
+UCLA International Institute alumni — some of whom go on to pursue advanced research and professional degrees — work in the education, government, nonprofit and business sectors of countries all over the world.

 The internationally renowned faculty who serve as directors of the Institute's centers — and as chairs and professors of its academic programs — hold appointments throughout UCLA’s College of Letters and Science and professional schools.
 These faculty frequently enrich the Institute’s global and regional course offerings by leading travel study and education abroad programs.

-Recent initiatives spearheaded by the UCLA International Institute include conferences on water conservation and management in Australia and Los Angeles, the future of the Asia Pacific region, and why medical interventions that target indigenous populations in Central America fail to reach them.
+Initiatives spearheaded by the UCLA International Institute have included conferences on water conservation and management in Australia and Los Angeles, the future of the Asia Pacific region, and why medical interventions that target indigenous populations in Central America fail to reach them.